Six tips to create leverage in your next negotiation

 • Finding common ground - understanding a landlord's position allows you to identify potential areas of agreement and common ground.

-• Avoiding misunderstandings - miscommunications or misunderstandings during lease negotiations can lead to complications.
-So, by understanding your landlord's motivations, you can anticipate their expectations and potential areas of contention.
+• Avoiding misunderstandings - miscommunications or misunderstandings can lead to complications.
+Understanding your landlord's motivations, means you can anticipate their expectations and potential areas of contention.

 • Relationship building - successful negotiations are not just about securing favourable terms; they also lay the foundation for a positive ongoing relationship with the landlord.